csound-plugins/csound-plugins/src/semsys/README.md

 it, and drive synthesis, sound design, or algorithmic composition from natural language.

-Under the hood it runs an ONNX sentence-embedding model (e.g.
+Under the hood it runs an end-to-end ONNX sentence-embedding model (e.g.
-`sentence-transformers/all-MiniLM-L6-v2`) plus its tokenizer through the ONNX Runtime C API.
-A piece of text is tokenized, run through the model, and mean-pooled into a single fixed-size vector (the *embedding*).
+`sentence-transformers/all-MiniLM-L6-v2`) through the ONNX Runtime C API.
+A piece of text is tokenized, run through the encoder, and mean-pooled into a single fixed-size vector (the *embedding*) — all inside one ONNX graph.
 Texts with similar meaning land close together in that space, so cosine similarity becomes a measure of semantic distance.

-`semload` takes a **model directory** containing two files with fixed names — `model.onnx` (the embedding model) and `tokenizer.onnx` (its tokenizer).
-The tokenizer is always paired with the model.
-The tokenizer graph uses custom ops from **onnxruntime-extensions**, so its native shared library (`libortextensions`) must be available at runtime — bundled next to the plugin, or via the `SEMSYS_ORT_EXTENSIONS` env var.
-See [doc/semload.md](doc/semload.md) for the expected tensor I/O, the Python export snippet, and how to obtain/bundle the extensions library.
+`semload` takes a **model directory** containing two files with fixed names — `model.onnx` (the end-to-end graph) and `model.onnx.data` (its external weights).
+The graph tokenizes internally with custom ops from **onnxruntime-extensions**, so its native shared library (`libortextensions`) must be available at runtime — bundled next to the plugin, or via the `SEMSYS_ORT_EXTENSIONS` env var.
+See [doc/semload.md](doc/semload.md) for the expected tensor I/O, the export recipe, and how to obtain/bundle the extensions library.

 > Status: experimental / research.
 APIs and the on-disk cache format may change.